6. Project Models to Multiple Scenarios

 #> All raster files containing the projection results are located in the following root directory:

 each representing a distinct scenario.
-In the root directory, the
+In the base directory, the

 function also saves a file named “Projection_paths.RDS”, which is the